Kafeks/bspwm/README.md

 bash <(curl -s "https://gitlab.com/stephan-raabe/hyprland-starter/-/raw/main/setup.sh")
 ```

-Or you clone the repository manually with these commands:
+Or you clone the repository and start the installation with these commands:

 ```
 # git is required